CatalinPlesu/SearchQueue/readme.md

 # SearchQueue

+# Warning!!! this plugin is generated 99% with chatgpt

 This plugin is meant to reduce the distractions on the internet.
 When you want to search something it will save the query in a queue or stack for later search if it is truly an important thing to search.